jvazpa/chipnchop/README.md

 ### 🗺 Roadmap

 * Make multiple sampling parallelization available.
-* Make the the pipeline executable for working with pair-end samples.
+* Make the  pipeline executable for working with pair-end samples.